At 34 weeks pregnant, the excitement is building. You’re ticking off the weeks until it’s time to birth your baby.

 If you’re still unsure about breastfeeding, now is a great time to attend a local breastfeeding class.

-A breastfeeding class will help you and your partner to understand the importance of breastmilk for your baby.
+A breastfeeding class can help you and your partner understand the importance of breast milk for your baby.

 It’s also great for your partner to learn how best to support you in breastfeeding your baby.